Skip to content

 ' This message proves I know the private key associated with this public key – but I'm not revealing the private key itself'.

-Among the hundreds or even thousands of zero-knowledge protocols, there is a sub-class of efficient and composable proof-of-knowledge protocols called Sigma Protocols (Σ-Protocols or Generalized Schnorr Proofs).
+Among the myriad of zero-knowledge protocols, a sub-class known as Sigma Protocols (Σ-Protocols or Generalized Schnorr Proofs) stands out for its efficiency and composability.

 ErgoScript is the language used to specify the conditions under which currency can be spent.
 It is flexible enough to allow for ring signatures, multi-signatures, multiple currencies, atomic swaps, self-replicating scripts, and long-term computation.

-The two Sigma Protocols right now are proof of discrete log and proof of Diffie-Hellman tuple.
+Currently, the two Sigma Protocols in use are proof of discrete log and proof of Diffie-Hellman tuple.

-These composable proofs enable some very strong use cases combined with a blockchain.
+These composable proofs, when combined with a blockchain, enable powerful use cases.
 The logic for proofs can include conditions based on the blockchain state.
 For example, 'If the deadline block height has been reached, Alice can provide knowledge of a secret key for a refund.
 OR a ring signature from Alice and Bob is required to spend coins.'
 Or 'If this account holds a minimum of 100 ERG, Alice OR Bob can remove funds above that amount.'

-Swapping coins or custom tokens trustlessly across any Bitcoin-like blockchain is relatively easy.
-But beyond that, Ergo allows partial swaps.
-Like on a regular exchange, we can partially fill orders and enable a fully-fledged decentralised exchange (DEX) that enables cross-chain trading: a trustless version of existing crypto exchanges.
+Ergo not only allows for trustless coin or custom token swaps across any Bitcoin-like blockchain, but it also enables partial swaps.
+This feature facilitates the creation of a fully-fledged decentralised exchange (DEX) that enables cross-chain trading: a trustless version of existing crypto exchanges.
 There's no need for gateways, token wrapping or other potential bottlenecks or points of failure.

 Privacy must remain an option to protect the individual.
 It does not have to be forced; let people make their own choices.
 Privacy is the ability to create barriers and erect boundaries to create a space for the individual.
 It is up to each what borders and boundaries they choose to make. - The Ergo Manifesto

-A rich smart-contract language is a priority in Ergo, and with non-optional privacy, you can't have (efficient) powerful contracts.
-Even more, formalising leakage is hard for simple payments, and arbitrary contracts are not feasible.
+Ergo prioritizes a rich smart-contract language, and with non-optional privacy, efficient and powerful contracts are not possible.
+Formalising leakage is challenging for simple payments, and arbitrary contracts are not feasible.

-There are also plenty of reasons someone might want optional privacy - transparent ledgers are a feature for many use cases. e.g. charities that want everyone to have full access to the flow of funds.
+There are numerous reasons why someone might want optional privacy.
+Transparent ledgers are a feature for many use cases, such as charities that want everyone to have full access to the flow of funds.

-There are also strong arguments for optional privacy for adoption and regulation.
+Optional privacy also has strong arguments for adoption and regulation.
 ErgoMixer is non-interactive, so it works with the blockchain alone; no off-chain coordination with others (and a trusted coordinator) is needed.

 In the future, the community could enable privacy by default for every transaction in Ergo.
 Or we'll see integration mix-nets and other novel ideas on the application layer.